OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 ### Step-by-Step Basic Tutorial for Creating an Asset Bundle: Laughing Panda
 -----------------------------------------------------------------------------

 We are excited that you're getting ready to dive in and create Asset Bundles.
-You can upload and distribute the Asset Bundles nto our Asset Store in the future and make real money.
+You can upload and distribute the Asset Bundles in One Game Asset Store in the future and make real money.

 **Step 1**: Download Unity [here](https://unity3d.com/get-unity/download) and open Unity.

 **Step 2**: Download the Panda files from this git repository [here](https://github.com/OneGameFoundation/docs/tree/master/assets/Mesh_Panda).

-**Step 3**: Import the Panda files, `Mesh_Panda.obj` (the object), `Tex_Panda.png` (the texture), and the `panda-laugh` (the sound clip), into Unity by dragging the Panda object `Mesh_Panda.obj`, Panda texture `Tex_Panda.png`, and Panda sound clip `panda-laugh` into the Unity Project window, under Assets > Models.
+**Step 3**: Import the Panda files, `Mesh_Panda.obj` (the object), `Tex_Panda.png` (the texture), and the `panda-laugh.wav` (the sound clip), into Unity by dragging the Panda object `Mesh_Panda.obj`, Panda texture `Tex_Panda.png`, and Panda sound clip `panda-laugh.wav` into the Unity Project window, under Assets > Models.

 ![Drag Panda Files into Unity](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step2.png)